 912. Network Travel Costs – Determining travel costs from each origin to all destinations

 913. Road Asset Management – Using ground survey data showing assets on a roadway in Manifold GIS.

-914. UPS Parcel Delivery – Seeing every driver in near-real time to study safety and find shorter routes – saving time, tire tread, and costs.
+914. UPS Parcel Delivery – Seeing every driver in near-real-time to study the safety and find shorter routes – saving time, tire tread, and costs.

 916. Logistics Management – Planning, implementing, and controlling the efficient effective flow and storage of goods and services from a point of origin to point of consumption.

 917. Street Repair – Inventorying and reporting repairs on streets.

 918. Road Assessment – Taking measurements of pavement through aerial and mobile LiDAR.